Scroll down

 As the UX/UI, and Visual Designer, I identified the daily challenges faced by individuals with ADHD through in-depth research.
-Based on these insights, I designed GEMI, an app tailored to address these pain points, and implemented it using a systematic approach to visual design and user interface development.
+Based on these insights, I created GEMI, an app tailored to address these pain points, and implemented it using a systematic approach to visual design and user interface development.

-Project Type
+Type

 Undergrad Senior Thesis